itterheim/go-backend/README.md

 - `/migrations/00000000-00-functions.sql`
     - most of the tables should have an `created` and `updated` colums
-    - currently just one resable function that handle updates of the `updated` column
+    - currently there is just one reusable function that handles updates of the `updated` column
 - `/migrations/00000000-01-auth.sql`
     - there are two entities which can access the Rest API `users` and `devices`
     - `users`
         - they use JWT auth and refresh tokens
         - http only cookies
         - standard login with username and password
+        - TODO: scope/role/permissions
     - `tokens`
         - registry of user refresh tokens (its JTI and expiration)
         - for blacklisting